HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

 ## 0. What is Qiskit?

  Qiskit is a python package developed by IBM.
-It is open source quantum computing framework which is designed to approach the quantum computer using cloud system and constructing the quantum circuits.
+It is an open source quantum computing framework which is designed to approach the quantum computer using a cloud system and constructing the quantum circuits.

- The research of the quantum computing is done with the process that researcher send the pre-designed circuits to IBM and IBM operates the received cirtuit with their quantum computer.
+ The research of quantum computing is done with the process that researchers send the pre-designed circuits to IBM and IBM operates the received circuit with their quantum computer.
 Qiskit is the framework to control these processes.

- Qiskit contains various abilities but this posting focuses on construction of the quantum circuits.
-We'll gonna see 1. start the qiskit, 2. design circuit, 3. request experiments and 4. get the results
+ Qiskit contains various abilities but this posting focuses on construction of quantum circuits.
+We're gonna see 1. start the qiskit, 2. design circuit, 3. request experiments and 4. get the results

- In actual, Qiskit provides a lot better tutorials than this posting.
+ In actuality, Qiskit provides a lot better tutorials than this posting.
 Check it https://qiskit.org/documentation/getting_started.html

 ## 1. Starting Qiskit

- Qiskit is best working with Jupyter notebook of Anaconda.
+ Qiskit is best working with the Jupyter notebook of Anaconda.
 Therefore, we have to install the notebook at https://www.anaconda.com/products/individual

-Qiskit is distributed with name "qiskit".
-So it can be easily installed by typing "pip install qiskit" in prompt like below.
+Qiskit is distributed with the name "qiskit".
+So it can be easily installed by typing "pip install qiskit" in the prompt like below.

 ```
 pip install qiskit